edison914/Ab-Clone-Express/README.md

     }
     ```

-* Error response: Cannot add any more images because there is a maximum of 10 - done
+* Error response: Cannot add any more images because there is a maximum of 10
   images per resource
   * Status Code: 403
   * Headers: